eric-cobb/instruqt-geo-workshop/geo-workshop/03-geo-lab2-workshop/assignment.md

 </details>

 ### Filters
 The filters widget allows you to add terms to filter in or out of your documents displayed on the map.
+This widget functions the same as it does in the Discover app.

 <details>
 	<summary>Hint</summary>